 - Rain Jacket or Poncho: Pack into your Daypack.
 You never know when it will train.
 You are in an Afro-montane Rainforest.

-- Tough Gardening Gloves: This is to protect your hands from thorns, nettles, and sharp branches.
+- Tough Gardening Gloves protect your hands from thorns, nettles, and sharp branches.

 - Wide Brimmed Hat: It gives you protection from the Sun.